h2oai/sparkling-water/doc/src/site/sphinx/deployment/terraform_emr.rst

 You need to approve the security exception (self-signed certificate) in your browser.
 The only way how to access the notebook is using the link above (with token).
 Password login is not enabled.

-If you would like to connect to the master machine via SSH, please run:
+If you would like to connect to the master machine via SSH, make sure you have filled ``aws_ssh_public_key`` argument and please run:

 .. code:: bash